angus-g/mom6-spurious/writing/paper/lock-exchange.md

 ![\label{fig:drpe} RPE change at 17h](plots/lock_exchange_drpe.png)

 The time series of normalised RPE in Figure \ref{fig:rpenorm} shows MOM6 having a similar shape to MitGCM and MOM5.
-Curiously, it appears as though the magnitude of RPE is higher in MOM6 than the other models, contradicting the result shown in Figure \ref{fig:drpe}.
-One possible explanation is that the RPE of the initial state by which MOM6 is normalised is less than that of the other models.
-However, the RPE rate of change calculation uses the non-normalised RPE and shows the true behaviour.

-- possibly easy hypothesis to check
+However, the curve steepens with time, suggesting that more spurious mixing is occurring in MOM6.

-Below a grid Reynolds number of 10, MOM6 performs very similarly to the other models shown in Figure \ref{fig:drpe}.
-At this point, the models are running under the threshold for saturation of spurious mixing.
-However, in the limit of saturated spurious mixing, MOM6 exhibits a slightly lower averaged RPE rate of change.
-This suggests that MOM6 may tolerate a lower viscosity than other models of the same class.
+Above a grid Reynolds number of 10, MOM6 performs similarly to the other models shown in Figure \ref{fig:drpe}.
+At this point, the models are running above the threshold for saturation of spurious mixing.
+However, in the regime where spurious mixing isn't saturated, MOM6 exhibits a somewhat higher RPE rate of change.
+This suggests that spurious mixing in MOM6 is due to tracer advection, as viscosity is sufficient to damp grid-scale noise in the velocity field.

-- talk about mixing saturation earlier

 ### Advection order